 - Two round cake pans (I use 9 inch)

 - White icing (you can make your own or use store bought)

 - Food coloring (pink for the ears and paws and a color for the bow tie)

 - Licorice for whiskers (we didn’t have any so I used spaghetti on this bunny)

-How-to make and decorate the cake:
+How to make and decorate the Easter Bunny cake

 First, bake a cake using two, 9-inch round cake pans.
 If you are using a box mix, one box is enough — just split the batter between both pans.

 After the cakes have cooled, you’ll need to cut them into the correct shapes and place them on a flat surface.
 No fancy materials required.
 Next time I make this, I’m going to attempt a better background than a regular sheet pan covered in foil, but that’s all I had at the time I was baking.
 The beauty of this cake is that it really doesn’t take much to put a smile on a kid’s face.

 Here’s my crude drawing, but you’ll get the picture with it.